 11. Copy the code snippet by clicking Copy to Clipboard, and paste it into a text editor.
-You need to extract a few pieces of information from this code snippet.
+You must extract a few pieces of information from this code snippet.

 - 12. In the text editor, copy the following configuration information from the embedded svc.init function. - (1) Chat Endpoint Hostname-This value is the hostname of the baseLiveAgentURL property.
 When copying the hostname, be sure not to include the protocol or the path.
-For instance, if the value for baseLiveAgentURL is https://d.la2.salesforceliveagent.com/chat, then the hostname is d.la2.salesforceliveagent.com. - (2) Org ID-If you don't already know this value, it is the fourth argument in the embedded svc.init function call. - (3) Deployment ID-This value can be found in the deploymentId property. - (4) Button ID-This value can be found in the buttonId property.
+For instance, if the value for baseLiveAgentURL is https://MyDomainName.my.salesforcescrt.com/chat, then the hostname is MyDomainName.my.salesforcescrt.com. - (2) Org ID-If you don't already know this value, it's the fourth argument in the embedded\svc.init function call. - (3) Deployment ID-This value can be found in the deploymentId property. - (4) Button ID-This value can be found in the buttonId property.